numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 In this step, we create an instance profile named `ec2_wordpress_instance_profile` and associate it with the IAM role `aws_iam_role.ec2_wordpress_role.name`.
 This instance profile allows our EC2 instances to assume the IAM role, granting them the necessary permissions to interact securely with the S3 bucket.

-With these changes, our EC2 instances will now have the required permissions to access the specified S3 bucket securely, ensuring smooth functioning of our WordPress application.
+With these changes, our EC2 instances will now have the required permissions to access the specified S3 bucket securely, ensuring the smooth functioning of our WordPress application.

 ## Creating S3 Bucket and CloudFront distribution